 Where is Ka Pomblang Nongkrem celebrated: Meghalaya

 Key attractions of Ka Pomblang Nongkrem festival: Pemblang ceremony and Ceremony of Tangmuri

-Date: 5-day long festival begins in 3rd week of November
+Date: 2nd or 3rd week of November

 Festivals In East And West India

 Here is a list of the harvest festivals of East and West India that will let you absorb the culture of the country and give you a soul-stirring experience.
 Take a look!

 Nuakhai is an age-old harvest celebration in Odisha.
 Locally ‘nua’ means new and ‘khai’ means food.
 This is not only a popular harvest festival in India but also celebrated to appreciate the passing away of the past and evil days while welcoming the new and beautiful with open arms.
 The festival is also known as Nuakhai Parab or Nuakhai Bhetghat.

 Where is Nuakhai celebrated: Orissa